rotationalio/ensign/docs/content/examples/data_engineers.md

 }
 ```

-Here's the part where you'd probably set up a subscriber stream for those data scientists who are teaching GPTChat to be more conversant about the weather (or something like that).
+Here's the part where you'd probably set up a subscriber stream for those data scientists who are teaching ChatGPT to be more conversant about the weather (or something like that).
 You'll want to create custom `SelectQuery` and `UnmarshalMessage` functions, but since we are not using a SQL subscriber for this tutorial, we'll skip that for now.

 ```golang
 func (p postgresSchemaAdapter) SelectQuery(topic string, consumerGroup string, offsetsAdapter sql.OffsetsAdapter) (string, []interface{}) {